 As will be clear from the previous sections, we are awaiting some final information from Agilent regarding the pointing and short-timescale frequency stability of their 5517D laser head.
-Should these be satisfactory, we would proceed with that head.
+Should this be satisfactory, we would proceed with that head.

-In the event of unsatisfactory performance, we recommend proceeding with the choice of the Zygo ZMI7702 laser head (rather than the water cooled 7712 model) with the following caveats:
+In the event of unsatisfactory performance, we recommend proceeding with the choice of the Zygo ZMI7702 laser head with the following caveats:

-- This should be adequate for a 6 delay line implementation, and with an additional laser head can manage a 10 delay line configuration.
-The only change in optomechanical design required from the baseline design presented in the FDR documents will be a change in the height of the laser head mount. - The guaranteed coherence length of this head is only satisfactory for a 100m delay line stroke.
+- o This should be adequate for a 6 delay line implementation, and with an additional laser head can manage a 10 delay line configuration. - o The guaranteed coherence length of this head is only satisfactory for a 100m delay line stroke.
 However, we would intend to measure the metrology jitter induced by this head's coherence length in-situ at the MROI, hence empirically determining the maximum delay line stroke that can be monitored.
-It may well be that the actual coherence length of the 7702 laser head is longer than the manufacturer is willing to guarantee.

-• We would use the time between now and the commissioning of the longest stroke modes of the delay lines - expected to be several years - to investigate alternative laser heads to retro-fit in due course.
+It may well be that the actual coherence length of the 7702 laser head is longer than the manufacturer is willing to guarantee. - We would use the time between now and the commissioning of the longest stroke modes of the delay lines - expected to be several years - to investigate alternative laser heads to retro-fit in due course.